tytydraco/yessleep/out/A_Weird_Story_my_Gramps_Told_Me__The_Tale_of_The_Night_Stalker.md

 The old man and I had been sitting under the sweltering august sun for hours, not doing much of anything.

-Our cans of paint sat nearly full, brushes left dipped inside the bowls of bright white.
+Our cans of paint sat nearly full, brushes left dipped inside the containers of bright red.
 I worried that the oppressive heat threatened to boil the cauldrons of varnish where they stood.

 The two of us never seemed to get much done at all when we “worked” together,  but that was okay.
 I valued my time with the old man above all else.